edgibbs/system_information-1/README.md

 * `:redis`   - checks if Redis is available with a ping
 * `:perry`   - checks if Perry is available according to its health check
 * `:ferbapi` - checks if Ferb API is avilable according to its health check
+* `:doraapi` - checks if Dora API is avilable according to its health check

 ## Configuration